|Guide||♦||17 Triplogs||0 Topics|

 A hiker's option to the Peavine

-From the entrance, you will approach the shore of Watson Lake and be greeted with nice views of the lake and the amazing granite formations that surround it (for those who would like to soak up these views, there are two benches right by the entrance and one closer to the water).
-The trail then meanders away from the lake, makes its way up through the granite and provides you with more scenic views of the lake from higher up.
-At this point, you may want to scramble to take advantage of the best views (of course, this is only recommended for the sure-footed, but definitely well worth it).
-The trail will bring you to the shore of the lake a couple more times, eventually leave the lake behind you, and take you up and down through a picturesque granite wilderness.
+From the entrance, you will approach the shore of Watson Lake and be greeted with lovely views of the lake and the unique granite formations that surround it (for those who would like to soak up these views, there are two benches right by the entrance and one closer to the water).
+The trail then meanders away from the lake, makes its way up through the granite, and provides you with more scenic views of the lake from higher up.
+At this point, you may want to scramble to take advantage of the best views (of course, this is only recommended for the sure-footed, but well worth it).
+The trail will bring you to the shore of the lake a couple more times, eventually leaving the lake behind you, and take you up and down through a picturesque granite wilderness.
 In the distance, there are clear views of Granite Mountain and Thumb Butte.

 This hike is listed as One-Way.